 liquids you drink and how much and how often you urinate.

-bladder and urethra while you are urinating, are not often used to evaluate
+bladder and urethra while you are urinating.

 The treatment you and your doctor

 urinary incontinence and how bad your symptoms are.